A new framework for practising law in NSW

 The history of the Uniform Law

-Since 2004, nearly all States and Territories have enacted their legal profession legislation on the basis of a National Model Bill.
+Since 2004, all States and Territories (except one) have enacted their legal profession legislation on the basis of a National Model Bill.
 However, a single national framework for legal profession regulation was not achieved because of variations between jurisdictions.
 It was in this context that the Council of Australian Governments (COAG) decided to bring regulation of the legal profession onto its microeconomic and regulatory reform agenda.

 A taskforce appointed